 In this article, I’ll enable you to run Windows Server or Hyper-V on your Intel NUC without network driver problems.

-Step 1: Download driver
+Step 1: Download the driver

 I installed it and use it for several weeks without any problems.
-You can download driver here Intel® Ethernet Adapter Complete Driver Pack.
+You can download a driver here Intel® Ethernet Adapter Complete Driver Pack.
 The driver is tested on Windows Server 2019 and Windows Server 2022.
 It works like a charm.

-Step 2: Install Ethernet driver
+Step 2: Install the Ethernet driver

 - Open Device Manager and expand other devices.